U.N. puts spotlight on climate change

+UPDATE 2-Nippon Steel FY profit slips 13 pct on surging coal prices, but beats forecast

+* Aims for higher FY17/18 pft on steady steel demand, cost cuts

-NEW YORK With crises from Islamic State to Ebola competing for attention, the United Nations on Tuesday will zero in on climate change, giving leaders from 125 countries a platform to explain how they plan to address the issue.
+NEW YORK, Sept 23 With crises from Islamic State to Ebola competing for attention, the United Nations on Tuesday will zero in on climate change, giving leaders from 125 countries a platform to explain how they plan to address the issue.

 A huge march to call for international action on climate change, which brought as many as 400,000 people to the streets of New York on Sunday, set the tone for the summit spearheaded by U.N.
 Secretary-General Ban Ki-moon.